OpenDSA/OpenDSA/RST/en/Development/RandomIntro.rst

 Here is an example of an algorithm for finding a large value that gives up its guarantee of getting the best value in exchange for an improved running time.
-This is an example of a :term:`probabilistic` algorithm, since it includes steps that are affected by :term:`random` events.
+This is an example of a :term:`probabilistic algorithm`, since it includes steps that are affected by random events.
 Choose :math:`m` elements at random, and pick the best one of those as the answer.
 For large :math:`n`, if :math:`m \approx \log n`, the answer is pretty